 Rule and Implementation Information for the Primary Aluminum Industry

-September 21, 2012 - The deadline for promulgation of the final Residual Risk and Technology Review of National Emissions Standards for Hazardous Air Pollutants: Primary Aluminum Reduction Plants has been extended from September 14, 2012 to March 14, 2014.
+November 13, 2013 - The deadline for signature of the final Residual Risk and Technology Review of National Emissions Standards for Hazardous Air Pollutants: Primary Aluminum Reduction Plants has been extended from March 14, 2014 to May 28, 2015.

 On this page: